defridge/HerosGym-P1-A2/README.md

 - Accessibility: I confirmed that the colours and fonts chosen are easy to read and accessible by running it through lighthouse in Dev Tools.

 ![Lighthouse](assets/images/lighthouse.png)

+## Deployment

+- The site was deployed to GitHub pages.
+- In the GitHub repository, navigate to the Settings tab.
+- From the source section drop-down menu, select the Master Branch.
+- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The link to the live site can be found here: [Heros Gym](https://defridge.github.io/HerosGym-P1-A2/)

+## Credits

+### Content

+- The code for the footer section using the social media icons were taken from the CI Love Running project.
+- The code to style the table for the Timetable page was taken from [w3schools](https://www.w3schools.com/css/css_table.asp)

+### Images

+- All images used for the website were taken by myself.